alire-project/alire/doc/publishing.md

 The simplest publishing experience, provided you have a GitHub account and Personal Access Token, consist on issuing
 ```
-alr publish --submit
+alr publish
 ```
 at the root of your workspace, when said workspace is an up-to-date clone of a git repository.

-The publishing assistant will review your submission, point out any necessary fixes or additional information required, and provide you with a tracking URL.
+The publishing assistant will review your submission, point out any necessary fixes or additional information required, and request a pull into the community index on GitHub on your behalf.

 Read on for the details underlying these automated steps, or in case you need to perform further tweaking.